kyleburton/talks/2021.unix-shell/README.md

 provides a record of what you'd done, "generating code"

 repetition, while, for, seq, awaiting something

+seeing the state in your shell & terminal and some ways to think about this

+* pwd
+* jobs, foreground and background
+* your history & how to help make it more valuable

 When to alias vs function vs standalone shell script.